-Professional and personal training was provided to 211 employees, 128 of them receiving external and inhouse training and 83 of them receiving foreign language training.
+Professional and personal training was provided to 337 employees in 2010 in 29 different areas.
+These training programs consisted of both in-house and external programs, as well as language training.
 There are no regular sessions organized to inform all employees about the company's financial capability, training, or health, amongst others.
-However, an online platform called Hürform is in place to ensure a transparent and rapid daily information with employees.
+However, an online platform called Hürform is in place to ensure transparent and rapid daily information with employees.